DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_63_eps-win.md

 ```
 OSError: [WinError 10013] An attempt was made to access a socket in a way forbidden by its access permissions
 ```
-Chances are that some other service is using a port you are trying to connect to.
+The risk is that some other service is using a port you are trying to connect to.
 Try another port for electrum server by changing the port for "electrum-server" in `config.cfg` file like:
 ```
 [electrum-server]